Towards Knowledge Guided Pretraining Approaches for Multimodal Foundation Models: Applications in Remote Sensing: Experimental Evaluation

 \subsection{Comparative Pretraining Frameworks}

-In our experiments, we evaluate the effectiveness of CI-VSF by comparing with several representative foundation modeling frameworks.
-We model these frameworks by varying the choices for input and pretraining tasks from existing works, as described below. \\$\bullet$ \textbf{SM-MR}: Single Modality Masked Reconstruction (SM-MR) with satellite data as input and MR as the pretraining task.
-This is the most common setup used in existing remote sensing foundation models (e.g.,\cite{jakubik2023foundationmodelsgeneralistgeospatial,cong2022satmae,sun2022ringmo}). \\$\bullet$ \textbf{MM-MR}: MultiModal Masked Reconstruction (MM-MR) with satellite and weather data as input series and MR as pretraining task.
-This represents the foundation models that use multiple modalities but still do masked reconstruction (eg. \cite{nedungadi2024mmearth,tseng2023lightweight}) \\$\bullet$ \textbf{SM-VSF}: Single Modality Variable step Forecasting (SM-VSF) with the satellite data as input series and VSF as pretraining task.
+In our experiments, we evaluate the effectiveness of KG-VSF by comparing with several representative foundation modeling frameworks.
+We model these frameworks by varying the choices for input and pretraining tasks from existing works, as described below: \begin{itemize} \item \textbf{SM-MR}: Single Modality Masked Reconstruction (SM-MR) with satellite data as input and MR as the pretraining task.
+This is the most common setup used in existing remote sensing foundation models (e.g.,\cite{jakubik2023foundationmodelsgeneralistgeospatial,cong2022satmae,sun2022ringmo}). \item \textbf{MM-MR}: MultiModal Masked Reconstruction (MM-MR) with satellite and weather data as input series and MR as pretraining task.
+This represents the foundation models that use multiple modalities but still do masked reconstruction (eg. \cite{nedungadi2024mmearth,tseng2023lightweight}) \item \textbf{SM-VSF}: Single Modality Variable step Forecasting (SM-VSF) with the satellite data as input series and Variable Step Forecasting(VSF) as pretraining task. \item \textbf{MM-VSF}: Multi Modality Variable step Forecasting (MM-VSF) with the satellite data and weather data as input series and Variable Step Forecasting(VSF) as pretraining task. \end{itemize}